MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ms.search.form: product-kusto
 ---

-# Tutorial: Use a notebook with kqlmagic to query a KQL Database
+# Tutorial: Use a notebook with Kqlmagic to query a KQL Database

 Notebooks are both readable documents containing data analysis descriptions and results as well as executable documents which can be run to perform data analysis.
 In this article, you learn how to use a Jupyter notebook to run advanced queries and visualizations from data in a KQL Database.
 This tutorial uses precreated datasets and notebooks in both the Real-time Analytics and the Data Engineering environments in [!INCLUDE [product-name](../includes/product-name.md)].
 For more information on notebooks, see [How to use [!INCLUDE [product-name](../includes/product-name.md)] notebooks](../data-engineering/how-to-use-notebook.md).